Canon 1D Mark III vs Sony A9

 |Canon 1Ds||Y||none||none||-||-||none||FW||-||-||-||Canon 1Ds|

 |Nikon D3||Y||none||none||-||-||mini||2.0||-||-||-||Nikon D3|

 It is notable that the A9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D Mark III does not offer wifi capability.

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the 1D Mark III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1D Mark III was succeeded by the Canon 1D Mark IV.
+Both the 1D Mark III and the A9 have been discontinued, but can regularly be found used on eBay.
+The 1D Mark III was replaced by the Canon 1D Mark IV, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Which of the two cameras – the Canon 1D Mark III or the Sony A9 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.